neilvidyarthi/beginners-guide-to-todist/chapters/02_Getting_started.md

 # Getting started

-Todoist is predominately an online service, but with native apps that permit you to work with todo-lists when you are offline and then synchronise any changes when you get online again.
-In this chapter, we guide you through setting up a Todoist account and installing Todoist apps if you so desire.
+Todoist is an online service that works on 10+ platforms and syncs your tasks across them all.
+In this chapter, we get started by setting up your Todoist account and installing the Todoist apps that apply to you.

 ## Setting up a Todoist account

-To set up a Todoist account, you should go to [http://www.todoist.com](http://www.todoist.com).
+To set up a Todoist account, you go to http://www.todoist.com.
 If this is the first time you visit the site, the front page will look like the picture below.
 To set up an account, you should click the "Get Started - It's Free" button.

 ![Todoist webpage.](figures/Todoist-frontpage.png)